 The credit union is owned by its Members.
 Every Member, through their Membership Shareholdings, owns four shares of the organization, and has one vote on major decisions placed before the Membership.
+Even though every credit union is independent and locally controlled by its members, they all share a common bond: a dedication to their members and the community they serve.

 Each credit union operates independently.
 Policies and procedures are set and monitored by a volunteer Board of elected Directors.
 The day-to-day operations are the responsibility of the chief executive officer.
 The democratic structure of credit unions is what makes them unique.
 Each credit union member has one vote and an equal voice in the management and direction of the credit union.